GLOSSARY

 ARRANGEMENT FEE

-An arrangement fee is what you pay for the lender to set up your mortgage.
-You can usually choose between paying the arrangement fee upfront or adding it to the mortgage.
-If you add to your mortgage you will pay interest on it.
+An arrangement fee is a charge paid to a lender to cover the administrative costs of setting up a mortgage.
+You can usually choose between paying the fee upfront or adding it to the mortgage balance.
+Note that if you add it to your mortgage, you will pay interest on that amount over the life of the loan.

 CHAPS FEE